 \subsubsection{Gaussian Process (GP)}

-Gaussian process (GP) models ~\citep{williams1996gaussian} are fully characterized by: the mean and covariance functions $\mathbf{\mu}$ and $\mathbf{\sum}$.
+Gaussian process (GP) models ~\cite{williams1996gaussian} are fully characterized by: the mean and covariance functions $\mathbf{\mu}$ and $\mathbf{\sum}$.
 The inference step can be performed exactly, as marginalizing the multivariate normal distributions can be written in closed form.
-See Equation \ref{gp}, where by conditioning on dataset $\mathcal{D}$, we can compute the posterior.
+See Equation \ref{gp}, whereby conditioning on the dataset $\mathcal{D}$, we can compute the posterior.

-We note the two assumptions made by GPs: (1) data is conditionally normally distributed and (2) the covariance selection is correct.
+We note the two assumptions made by GPs: (1) the data is conditionally normally distributed and (2) the covariance selection is correct.
 That said, violations to these assumptions can severely impact performance.
 In addition, GPs have an issue of computational complexity due to matrix inversion of $O(n^3)$.
-For high-dimensional data stochastic approximations are often used instead.
+For high-dimensional data, stochastic approximations are often used instead.

-\paragraph{Implementation details.} The GP is fit with a radial basis function (RBF) kernel and we make use of the Scikit-learn \footnote{https://scikit-learn.org} implementation of GPs which is based on \citep{williams2006gaussian}.
+\paragraph{Implementation details.} The GP is fit with a radial basis function (RBF) kernel and we make use of the Scikit-learn \footnote{https://scikit-learn.org} implementation of GPs which is based on \cite{williams2006gaussian}.